DevExpress-Examples/blazor-dxgrid-show-custom-confirmation-dialog/Readme.md

 - Create a custom confirmation dialog with the **Confirm** and **Cancel** [buttons](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxButton).
 - Add a custom **Delete** button to a [DxGrid](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid) column.
-- Display the confirmation dialog on the **Delete** button [click](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxButton.Click).
+- Display the confirmation dialog when a user [clicks](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxButton.Click) the **Delete** button.

 - Delete the record in the bound data source when a user clicks the **Confirm** button.

 ## Files to Look At